 - Students must have proof of current American Heart Association Healthcare Provider BLS certification, immunizations, and malpractice insurance (provided by the college) to enter and participate in the clinical care setting. - Clinical facility assignments are made at the discretion of the instructor based on the availability of the clinical facilities.
 Students must be willing and able to go to clinical as assigned for their clinical experience.
 Individual requests for schedule and placement considerations cannot be honored. - The student is required to obtain his/her clinical assignment the day prior to his/her first scheduled clinical day for the week at the hospital/agency to which he/she is assigned, unless otherwise specified by the instructor.
 Students must contact the instructor with any questions or concerns regarding the clinical assignment. - The student must arrive on time for clinical experiences with the necessary equipment.
-The required preparation and equipment for the clinical experience varies with each course and is described in the course syllabus. - If a student is not properly prepared for the clinical day he/she will not be allowed to participate in the clinical experience and will receive an Unsatisfactory (U) evaluation for that day. - The student must be well rested and alert in order to provide safe and competent nursing care.
+The required preparation and equipment for the clinical experience varies with each course and is described in the course syllabus.
+Standard equipment for most courses includes: stethoscope, bandage scissors, penlight, manual blood pressure cuff, and watch with second hand. - If a student is not properly prepared for the clinical day he/she will not be allowed to participate in the clinical experience and will receive an Unsatisfactory (U) evaluation for that day. - The student must be well rested and alert in order to provide safe and competent nursing care.
 If the instructor determines that the student is too fatigued to function safely, he/she will be asked to leave the clinical area and counted absent. - Students are not to make or receive personal phone calls while in the clinical area.
-Electronic devices such as personal stereos, cellphones, MP3 players are forbidden in the clinical area.
-All other devices may be used at the discretion of the clinical instructor. - If the student is ill, he/she may be sent home at the discretion of the clinical instructor. - The student is NOT to act as legal witness for consent forms or permits. - The student is NOT to take verbal or telephone orders. - The student is NOT to leave the clinical area without the permission of the instructor or preceptor. - The student will be present at all pre-conference and post-conference sessions. - Patient requests for assistance of a student not assigned to that patient must be referred to a staff member.
+Personal devices such as cell phones, MP3 players are forbidden in the clinical area.
+Select devices may be used at the discretion of the clinical instructor. - If the student is ill, he/she may be sent home at the discretion of the clinical instructor. - The student is NOT to act as legal witness for consent forms or permits. - The student is NOT to take verbal or telephone orders. - The student is NOT to leave the clinical area without the permission of the instructor or preceptor. - The student will be present at all pre-conference and post-conference sessions. - Patient requests for assistance of a student not assigned to that patient must be referred to a staff member.